Depression: A Holistic Definition

 Transformation and Healing

-If met with compassion, embodied presence,
+But when it is met with compassion, embodied presence,

 and trustworthy relational support,

-uncovering forgotten pain,
+forgotten pain, fear, unmet needs,

 honoring what it reveals,